Colts 19, Seahawks 17: Russell Wilson, offense sharp early, while Shaquem Griffin, young defenders shine

 What was more of a curiosity was how the team’s bevy of young players would perform in what was for many their first glimpse of any sort of an NFL experience.

-That the Colts rallied to win 19-17, snapping the Seahawks’ six-game preseason winning streak, spoke to the uneven nature of much of what followed Wilson’s cameo as the Seahawks managed just 120 more yards the rest of the game while also committing 12 penalties.
+That the Colts rallied to win 19-17, snapping the Seahawks’ six-game preseason winning streak, spoke to the uneven nature of much of what followed Wilson’s cameo.
+Seattle managed just 120 more yards the rest of the game while also committing 12 penalties.

 “We kind of lost a little focus in there and all the sudden the penalties went crazy in the second half and kind of marred the chance to win the game,” Carroll said.